LalaIAm/cline-novelist/memory-bank/activeContext.md

 ## Learnings and Project Insights

+- Context handling for long-form content requires a multi-faceted approach combining windowing, summarization and semantic search
+- Effective token budget allocation is critical for maximizing context relevance within limits
+- Semantic similarity search provides powerful capability to find relevant content across the entire document
+- Multi-level summarization is effective for maintaining awareness of broader narrative context
+- Advanced context handling significantly improves AI continuation quality and coherence
+- Modular architecture allows for progressive enhancement of context handling capabilities
+- Caching at multiple levels (API responses, embeddings, summaries) provides significant performance benefits
+- Token estimation needs to be more sophisticated for production use than simple word counting
+- The combination of caching and intelligent context selection can reduce latency by 98%+
+- Different context handling strategies are appropriate for different content types and user scenarios
 - OpenAI's GPT models provide high-quality responses for creative writing tasks
 - The writing continuation prototype demonstrates viable AI integration
 - Token limitations require careful context management for novel-length content